+Fileless malware is a type of malicious software that uses legitimate programs to infect a computer.
+It does not rely on files and leaves no footprint, making it challenging to detect and remove.
 Modern adversaries know the strategies organizations use to try to block their attacks, and they’re crafting increasingly sophisticated, targeted malware to evade defenses.
 It’s a race against time, as the most effective hacking techniques are usually the newest ones.
-What’s been effective lately?
-Fileless malware—it’s malware that uses legitimate programs, does not rely on files, and leaves no footprint.
+Fileless malware has been effective in evading all but the most sophisticated security solutions.

 Fileless malware emerged in 2017 as a mainstream type of attack, but many of these attack methods have been around for a while.
 Frodo, Number of the Beast, and The Dark Avenger were all early examples of this type of malware.
 More recent, high-profile fileless attacks include the hack of the Democratic National Committee and the Equifax breach.